-Typical figures are at TJ = 25°C, and represent most likely parametric norms.
-Test limits are specified to AOQL (Average Outgoing Quality Level).
+(2) Typical figures are at T_J = 25°C, and represent most likely parametric norms.
+Test limits are specified to TI's AOQL (Average Outgoing Quality Level).

-(2) The ADC will meet Minimum/Maximum specifications for $f{SCL}$ up to 3.4MHz and $V_A = 2.7V$ to 3.6V when operating in the QUIET INTERFACE MODE.
+(3) The ADC will meet Minimum/Maximum specifications for f{SCL} up to 3.4MHz and V_A = 2.7V to 3.6V when operating in the Quiet Interface Mode (See Quiet Interface Mode).